 About:

 The ‘Sensation’ Series is a breathtaking cosmos series known for its bold, vibrant colors.
-These cosmos cultivars have been bred from Cosmos bipinnatum and come in pink, red, and white.
-This is another tall cosmos variety that can easily grow up to 4 feet tall and 2 feet wide.
+These cultivars have been bred from Cosmos bipinnatum and come in pink, red, and white.
+This is another tall variety that can easily grow up to 4 feet tall and 2 feet wide.

 Cosmos ‘Sensation’ Series varieties are in bloom from early summer until early fall.
 The flowers are single and are ideal for attracting beneficial pollinators to the garden.